Chrissicris2605/Engineering-Dual-Pane-Productivity-Tool/README.md

 - ⏱️ Reduced task execution time by **~50%**
 - 🎓 Enabled new engineers to become productive after **~1 hour of training**
 - 🧠 Improved understanding of complex engineering artifacts
-- 🔁 Reduced dependency on senior engineers for onboarding
+- 🔁 Reduced onboarding dependency on senior engineers

 ---